hasdasd12/llm-graphtask/README.md

 - Large Language Models on Graphs: A Comprehensive Survey
 - LLaGA: Large Language and Graph Assistant
 - LLMs as Zero-shot Graph Learners: Alignment of GNN Representations with LLM Token Embeddings
 - Microstructures and Accuracy of Graph Recall by Large Language Models
+- LLMRec: Large Language Models with Graph Augmentation for Recommendation
+- LMBot: Distilling Graph Knowledge into Language Model for Graph-less Deployment in Twitter Bot Detection
+- Unify Graph Learning with Text: Unleashing LLM Potentials for Session Search
+- Can GNN be Good Adapter for LLMs?
+- GraphTranslator: Aligning Graph Model to Large Language Model for Open-ended Tasks
+- LLMRG: Improving Recommendations through Large Language Model Reasoning Graphs
+- Exploring Large Language Model for Graph Data Understanding in Online Job Recommendations

 ## 🚀 2025
 - A Comprehensive Analysis on LLM-based Node Classification Algorithms